piegope/doc/docs/en/rdm/windows/commands/administration/management/user-management/index.md

 Integrated security (Active Directory)
 		</td>
 		<td>
 Specifie to use Active Directory to authenticate to the data source.
 Applies only to SQL Server and {{ en.DVLS }}, depending on their configuration.
-For more information, please consult the [Integrated Security](/rdm/windows/commands/administration/management/user-management/integrated-security/) topic.
+For more information, please consult [Integrated Security](/rdm/windows/commands/administration/management/user-management/integrated-security/).
 		</td>
 	</tr>
 	<tr>